 Objective 2: Maintain a comprehensive monitoring program in Biscayne Bay, with particular focus on the northern bay, to include monitoring of existing sites and include additional sites as needed.

-Objective 3: Work with local governments and nonprofits to create a comprehensive marine debris prevention, reduction, and removal program within BBAP.
+Objective 3: Work with local, state, and federal governments and nonprofits to create a comprehensive marine debris prevention, reduction, and removal program within BBAP.